cberdejo/PrefectScraperAI/README.md

 ## 🚀 Main Technologies Used

 - **Python 3.11**: Main programming language.
-- **Apache Airflow**: Orchestrates and schedules scraping and data-processing tasks.
+- **Prefect**: Orchestrates and schedules scraping and data-processing tasks.
 - **PostgreSQL**: Stores structured data and embeddings.
 - **MinIO**: Object storage compatible with Amazon S3, used for storing reports.
 - **Selenium**: Automates interactions with dynamic websites.